laforge49/aatree/README.md

 and implements clojure.lang.IObj, clojure.lang.Reversible,
 clojure.lang.Sorted, clojure.lang.Counted and clojure.lang.Indexed.

+Use (aatree.core.create-aavector) to create a vector.
+Written entirely in Clojure, aavector extends clojure.lang.APersistentVector, clojure.lang.IObj and aatree.vector-nodes.flex-vector.

+Two new functions, addn and dropn, are provided for adding/dropping values at any location in aavector.
+These are reasonably fast, as aavector is implemented as a tree.

-Validation of aamap has been done using [collection-check](https://github.com/ztellman/collection-check).
+Validation of aamap and aavector has been done using [collection-check](https://github.com/ztellman/collection-check).

 Compiled AOT with Clojure 1.7.0.
+Reflection has been avoided through the use of *warn-on-reflection*.